Pitsea: History

-There is little known history about Pitsea but its earliest recorded name is Piceseia which was in 1086 and probably recorded as this in the Domesday Book.
+There is little known history about Pitsea, but its earliest recorded name is Piceseia in 1086 and is probably recorded as this in the Domesday Book.
 This has changed over the centuries to many variations of the name, including: Pichesey(e), Pikeseye, Pithesey, Petchesey(e), Pisseye, Pitchesey, Pissey, Pytsay, Pikeshay, Pitesey, Pitcheshey, Pytchey, Pitsey and finally to what it is now Pitsea.
 It is thought, however, that all the names are derived from the original meaning of Pics' Island, which refers specifically to the area now known as Pitsea Mount.

 Chalvedon, which is part of Pitsea, has also been known under different guises.
-In its earliest form it was known as Chauendona meaning Calves Hill this was first recorded in 1119.
-Other names include: Chaluedona, Chaluedene, Calueden and Callwedone before it ended up being Chalvedon.
+In its earliest form, it was known as Chauendona, meaning Calves Hill; this was first recorded in 1119.
+Other names include: Chaluedona, Chaluedene, Calueden and Callwedone, before it ended up being Chalvedon.
 Great Chalvedon Hall still stands, now operating as a pub, and was completed some time in the 16th century.
-During the building of the new town Chalvedon became a housing estate in the west of Pitsea and the local secondary school had taken that name (now Basildon Academy - Chalvedon merged with Barstable School).
+During the building of the new town, Chalvedon became a housing estate in the west of Pitsea and the local secondary school had taken that name (now Basildon Academy - Chalvedon merged with Barstable School).

 Pitsea was connected by the new London, Tilbury and Southend railway line in 1855.
 Next to the station is Cromwell Manor, previously Pitsea Hall, which dates from the 15th century.
 The arrival of the railway saw land around Pitsea bought and sold off piecemeal by companies like Protheroe and Morris of London who used tactics of free rail tickets and champagne auctions to convince East Londoners of the plotland dream.
 It was not until 1925 that planned development took place, when local entrepreneur Harold George Howard built The Railway Hotel (now demolished).
-He continued the development with The Broadway Cinema (closed in 1970 and re-opened as a bingo hall which itself closed 2009 - currently empty) in 1930, along with Tudor Chambers and Anne Boleyn Mansions (home to TSB Bank).
+He continued the development with The Broadway Cinema (closed in 1970 and reopened as a bingo hall which itself closed 2009 - demolished 2023) in 1930, along with Tudor Chambers and Anne Boleyn Mansions (home to TSB Bank).
 He also built Howard Crescent and Park which still exist to this day.
 Also in 1925, the locally famous Pitsea market first opened.
+In 1931 the parish had a population of 3414.